In Doubt Delight: Introduction

 As far as my qualifications, I have by no means lived a perfect life nor am I an exemplary picture of the modern Christian man.
 No, instead I have become acquainted with the struggle.
 Wrestling with doubt and with God himself; I questioned everything that my Church upbringing taught me and even spent several years away from any sort of belief at all.
 From my college years studying evolution, to my eventual career in medicine, and every physics book and astronomy documentary in between; I searched for common ground.
 Could this God of my youth truly exist?
 And what is this life really about?
 I felt as though I was paralyzed and unable to pursue any further venture until I uncovered these truths; like dreaming of a race with my feet glued to the floor.
 A dream I have dreamt so many times, but unlike waking up from that dream, this was no sudden revelation.
 What understanding I may have gained was found gradually, tediously, and, at times, reluctantly.

 Today, as a product of this questioning, some might call me a walking contradiction: an evolutionary Christian, a progressive conservative, and a doubting believer.
 But this book is not meant to tell you what to believe; it dares you to explore your beliefs without bias and to give one man’s humble perspective on that questioning.
-Because I do believe, as Socrates once did, that no matter what life you chose, “the unexamined life is not worth living.”
+Because I do believe, as Socrates once did, that no matter what life you choose, “the unexamined life is not worth living.”

 In doing so, I especially hope to give hope to those who struggle in the first years of what so many call real life, the working world, or the beginning of the end.
 It is no easy task to decide what you will become and to have the courage to strive for a purpose.
 Many are crushed by flawed expectations and even more fail by never starting in the first place.
 Not enough hope yet?
-Well that is to come, but first we must accept our fate.
+Well, that is to come, but first, we must accept our fate.
 This life will end, bad things will happen (seemingly most often to good people), and it is almost always not what we expected.
 And if it was, how dreadfully boring would that be?

 Instead, life is fraught with highs and lows; knocking us off course or lulling us to sleep.
 It is our noble aim to resist; to hold back the coming tide of entropy.
 Because while life most certainly is an adventure, it is in our least adventurous moments that we so often determine who we will become; those quiet thoughts that become our dreams.
 But we are not meant to stay in the womb forever.
 We are to be born and to die.
 But most importantly, we are to live.
 How will you live?